AIR-DISCOVER/TOIST/README.md

-# TOIST
+# TOIST: Task Oriented Instance Segmentation Transformer with Noun-Pronoun Distillation
-[NeurIPS 2022] TOIST: Task Oriented Instance Segmentation Transformer with Noun-Pronoun Distillation
+This repository is an official implementation of TOIST (NeurIPS 2022).